BYO-UPM/CUCO_Database/README.md

     Chapter 3.
 - **audios**: Raw audio data organized by type of surgery and audio said:
   - Contr
-    - a, e, i, o, u, aeiou, a1, a2, a3, agua, braseo, concatenateread, dia, mesa, speech
-  - Fess
-  - Sept
-  - Tonsill
+    - Vowels: Contains the audio files for each one-second utterance of the vowels.
+    - Sustained vowels: Contains the audio files for each three-second sustained vowel.
+    - TDU: Contains the audio files for each TDU task.
+    - Speech: Contains the audio for the free speech task.
+    - Raw: Contains the raw audio files for each patient.
+  - Fess: equal to Contr
+  - Sept: equal to Contr
+  - Tonsill: equal to Contr
-- **Clinical**: Contains clinical data recorded at each hospital visit (three times: pre-surgery, post-surgery, 3 months post-surgery).
+- **Clinical**: Contains clinical data recorded at each hospital visit (three times: 2 weeks pre-surgery, 2 weeks post-surgery, 3 months post-surgery).
+It also contains demographic data of each patient.
 - **Metadata**: Provides metadata for each patient in the database.
   - comments on the audio files
-  - demographic data

 ## Installation